MikeBishop/alt-svc-bis/draft-bishop-httpbis-distributed-origin.md

 {{?AltSvc=RFC7838}} describes a way in which an origin server can delegate authority over the origin to another host which might be preferable in some way.
 However, this mechanism delegates the entire origin and cannot be subdivided.

+A 421 response being used to work around this dramatically reduces efficiency, as the client has no insight into which paths the alternative might or might not support.

 # Possible Future Directions {#proposals}